-Ootsa Lake Bible Camp Society, located on Ootsa Lake approximately 50 km south of Burns Lake, is a past recipient of NKDF funds, and a proven reliable manager of grant funds.
+Ootsa Lake Bible Camp Society, located on Ootsa Lake approximately 50 km south of Burns Lake, is a past recipient of NKDF funds, and an experienced project manager.
 With this application, OLBCS wishes to purchase and set-up a playground in September 2013.
 The Society caters to families, predominantly those with children.
 The Bible Camp serves many customers in the Ootsa Lake and Burns Lake area and appears not to compete directly with local businesses.
 In evaluating this application, the Manager spoke with the owner of Takysie Lake Resort, who indicates no issues with this proposed enhancement to the Bible Camp - in fact, because the customer bases are different, Takysie Lake Resort reports some benefit from customers of the Bible Camp.